InfiniTimeOrg/InfiniTime/doc/InfiniTimeVision.md

 The perfect version of InfiniTime would include:

 - Capability to upload apps and watchfaces from a phone
-- Only minimal features.
+- Only a minimal feature set in the flashed firmware.
   Users would add the features they want.
 - Ports to other devices
 - Translations
-- Great documentation
+- Great user documentation